Michael Mindes of Tasty Minstrel Games asked:

 Offsite Conversion Value

 Let’s begin with the value of the conversion.
 On Amazon, the goal is sales.
 We want to sell as many of our products as possible.
 If we’re enrolled in the Amazon Associates affiliate program, then our goal is selling other peoples’ stuff.
-If we’re in Kindle Desktop Publishing for authors or Webstores, it’s selling our own products.
-For example, all of my books are sold both on my website and on Amazon.
+If we’re in Kindle Desktop Publishing (KDP) for authors or Webstores, it’s selling our own products.
+For offsite conversions, we require the data from the offsite program.

-Once we know what the overall sales goal is, we have to get our sales data from Amazon.
+Once we know what we are measuring, we need to fetch our data.
 Let’s use Marketing White Belt as an example.
-In the last 90 days, I’ve sold approximately $60 of Marketing White Belt on Amazon.
-So far, so good.
-I know what the overall value of Amazon is to my business.
+In the last 90 days, I’ve sold approximately $60 of Marketing White Belt on Amazon, according to the reporting data from Amazon KDP.
 For Amazon Associates, export the payout report from the Associates reporting interface.

-The next question is, how much traffic have I sent to Amazon?
+The next question is, how much traffic have I sent to Amazon for my products?
 Using Google Analytics event tracking and Google Tag Manager, I can track how many times people click on my Marketing White Belt book ads on my website.
-For Amazon Associates, configure Tag Manager to track on any link containing amazon.com or your Associates code, as specified in the instructions on Google’s support page above:
+For Amazon Associates, configure Tag Manager to track on any link containing amazon.com or your Associates code, as specified in the instructions on Google’s support page above.

 I received 89 clicks in 90 days.